 Fixed-Income Options for Recession Protection

-Consider these fixed-income investments during economic downturns:
+Here are some fixed-income investments for economic downturns:

 - Investment-Grade Corporate Bonds: High-quality corporate bonds from financially strong companies offer higher yields than Treasuries while maintaining relative safety.